AqibMemon1/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Aqib Habib is a student of robotics and control systems at the National University of Sciences and Technology.
-His research interests include aerial robotics, multi-agent control and autonomous systems.
+I am a student of robotics and control systems at the National University of Sciences and Technology.
+My research interests include aerial robotics, multi-agent control and autonomous systems.
 {style="text-align: justify;"}